 By DARKO BANDIC

-Croatia assumed the EU’s presidency on Jan.
-1 for the first time since joining the bloc in 2013.
-This means that the EU’s newest member state will be tasked for six months with overseeing Britain’s divorce from the bloc on Jan.
+Croatia took over the EU’s rotating presidency on Jan.
+1. for the first time since joining the bloc in 2013.
+This means that the EU’s newest member state will be tasked for six months with overseeing Britain’s divorce from the EU on Jan.
 31 and the start of post-Brexit talks.

-Sunday’s presidential runoff was expected to be a very tight, unpredictable vote.
+Sunday’s presidential runoff is expected to be a very tight, unpredictable vote.

-Milanovic won slightly more votes than Grabar Kitarovic in the first round.
+Milanovic won slightly more votes than Grabar Kitarovic in the first round but analysts say there’s no clear favorite in the runoff.
 There are 3.8 million voters in Croatia, a country of 4.2 million that is also a member of NATO.

 The two candidates represent the two main political options in Croatia.
 Grabar Kitarovic is backed by the governing, conservative Croatian Democratic Union, a dominating political force since the country split from the former Yugoslavia in 1991, while Milanovic enjoys support from the leftist Social Democrats and their liberal allies.

-Even though Croatia’s presidency is largely ceremonial, Sunday’s election is an important test before a parliamentary election expected later this year.
-A victory for Milanovic would rattle the conservative government during the crucial EU presidency and weaken its grip on power in an election year.
+Even though Croatia’s presidency is largely ceremonial, Sunday’s election is an important test ahead of a parliamentary election expected later this year.
+Milanovic’s victory over Grabar Kitarovic would rattle the conservative government during the crucial EU presidency and weaken its grip on power in an election year.

 Upon voting in the capital of Zagreb, Milanovic said the presidential election was a first step toward changes.

-“The election is not a clash with anyone but an attempt to create a normal Croatia,” Milanovic said.
+“This is important, everyone should come out to vote, virtually everyone,” Milanovic said.
+“The election is not a clash with anyone but an attempt to create a normal Croatia.”

 Grabar Kitarovic said “today we decide what Croatia will look like in the next several years.”